-4.4 Cache-aware Task Allocation
+D. Cache-Aware Task Allocation

-Cache-aware task allocation incorporates cache reservation and cache sharing into a task allocation algorithm.
-It tries to reduce the number of cache partitions required to schedule a given taskset with a given number of cores.
+Cache-aware task allocation is an algorithm to allocate tasks and cache partitions to cores while exploiting the benefits of cache reservation and cache sharing.
+The objective of our algorithm is to reduce the number of cache partitions required to schedule a given taskset on a given number of cores, because remaining cache partitions can be used for many purposes, such as for non-real-time tasks or for saving the CPU utilization.